DonYanis/kata_project_rpg_game/README.md

 These software engineering concepts are implemented :

-- Unit testing;
+- Unit testing
-- Validation testing;
-- Test mutation;
+- Test mutation
-- Code refactoring : optimization and simplification.
+- Code refactoring : optimization and simplification
+- Inegrate new functionalities with **test driven dev**
+- Use sonarQube for code performance analysis